 A copy of the Form and Style Assessment Report is provided to the guidance committee.
 The guidance committee chair will discuss the report with the student if necessary.
-A copy of the report also will be filed in the Music Faculty Office.
+A copy of the report also will be filed in the DMA office.